Down syndrome occurs when a baby has three copies of a particular gene, specifically the 21st chromosome. This condition is known as Trisomy 21.

 • The act of breastfeeding promotes better oral development and helps prevent speech problems later on.

-• Breastfeeding and skin to skin contact promotes a bond between mother and child.
+• Breastfeeding and skin to skin contact promote a bond between mother and child.

 • A baby who has Down syndrome and low muscle tone will need head support while breastfeeding.
 The baby’s neck should not be extended, but in a neutral position to avoid tongue protrusion.

-• Babies with Down syndrome often have smaller jaws, this is why it is important that the baby covers more of the areola on the lower jaw, whilst breastfeeding.
+• Babies with Down syndrome often have smaller jaws, this is why it is essential that the baby covers more of the areola on the lower jaw while breastfeeding.
 They should take time to perfect a latch.

 • The mother might need to support her baby’s jaw, using the U-hold while breastfeeding.